 You do not have to chill your peanut butter candy roll before slicing, but it does help make the slices cleaner.

-More Delicious Homemade Candy Recipes:
+More Homemade Candy Recipes:

 Love This Recipe?